 Many purchases are a complete gamble due to sellers who have no idea how to use a film camera (and so cannot identify features that don't work as intended), plus there are the unscrupulous, who are economic with the truth to gain a quick profit (see the ones that got away).
 If in doubt about the quality of the merchandise or the integrity of the seller, I work on the basis there will always be another one along in a few hours, days, weeks, months (sometimes years).

 Repairs & parts (The following is a summary.
 The full text can be found here.)

 Any newly acquired camera will generally require cleaning, new light seals (if it's Japanese), and possibly other minor DIY repairs or replacement of missing exterior parts.

 I'm using ROR (Residual Oil Remover) Pro Lens Cleaning Fluid to clean lenses and glass; obtained from Jack the Hat Photographic.

 Replacing light seals isn't difficult, but it is fiddly.
-Guidance can be found at Jon Goodman's Seal Replacement Instructions.
-Not every make and model is covered, but the procedure is pretty much the same for most cameras.
+I have included links to specific instructions for some models, plus generic instructions, as the procedure is pretty much the same for most cameras.

 It pays to use the correct materials: vibration deadening open-cell foam sponge for mirror dampers, more dense light blocking closed-cell neoprene-type